fai9al7dad/moeen-flutter-engine/README.md

 ## bugs

-- [x] words on right column cant be highlighted -> quran screen
 - [ ] on highlight word, first show new color with state, then refresh
 - [ ] need to add remaining fonts